-- Lunch at Suzanne’s Cuisine
+- Lunch at Suzanne’s

-- Coffee at the Ojai Coffee Roasting Company
+- Coffee at Coffee Roasting Company

-- Haircut and Blow Dry from Carol Farrar at Contempo
+- Haircut and Blow Dry from Carol Farrar at Contempo Salon

-- Manicure at GLO West by Teresa Farrell
+- Manicure at GLO by Teresa Farrell

-- Massage from the Day Spa of Ojai
+- Massage from Day Spa of Ojai

 Click here to order raffle tickets online or call 805 646 2053 to purchase over the phone.
 Proceeds benefit the Ojai Music Festival and its BRAVO music education programs in the schools and community.